SorensenUCSC/CSE110A-sp2022/overview.md

 Arrian is Tuesday from 1 PM to 3 PM, virtual.

-Neal is Wednesday and Friday 1:30 PM - 2:30 PM.
+Neal is Wednesday 1:30 PM - 2:30 PM, virtual; and Friday 2 PM to 3 PM sharing a room with Yanwen.

 ## Asynchronous Communication